Jake Heggie: Notable collaborators

 Heggie has also written for Broadway stars Patti LuPone (for whom he wrote To Hell And Back) and Audra McDonald (his song Vanity (blah blah me) was part of a song cycle commissioned by Carnegie Hall for McDonald titled The Seven Deadly Sins, which also features compositions by Michael John LaChiusa, Stephen Flaherty, Ricky Ian Gordon and others).

 Stage directors who have championed his work include Leonard Foglia, Joe Mantello, Tomer Zvulun and Jack O'Brien.
 All of Heggie's major opera premieres have been conducted by Patrick Summers.
 He has also worked with conductors John DeMain, Joseph Mechavich, and Nicole Paiement.
+In addition, in 2025, he was appointed to the composition faculty at the San Francisco Conservatory of Music, as the Diane Wilsey Distinguished Professor of Composition, joining the composition faculty consisting of David Conte, David Garner, and Mason Bates.

 Personal life

+Heggie was married to his former teacher Johana Harris from 1982 until her death in 1995.

 Heggie married singer and actor Curt Branom in 2008.
 They currently live in San Francisco.